 Q7.
 What is the difference between economic activities and non-economic activities?

 Q8.
-Why are women employed in low paid work?
+Why are women employed in low-paid work?

 Q9.
 How will you explain the term unemployment?

-- An individual is termed as unemployed if he or she is part of the workforce of a country, and is capable and willing to work for payment, but is unable to do so.
+Ans: Unemployment is a situation in which people who are able and willing to work at the same wages cannot find jobs.
+An individual is termed as unemployed if he or she is part of the workforce of a country and is capable and willing to work for payment but is unable to do so.

 Q10.
 What is the difference between disguised unemployment and seasonal unemployment?